VakhoQ/csv-to-avro-parquet-convertor/README.txt

 - mvn clean package

 Usage:
-- AvroDataWorker to convert SVN to Avro.
+- AvroDataWorker to convert CSV to Avro.
-- ParquetDataWorker to convert SVN to AVRO
+- ParquetDataWorker to convert CSV to AVRO